hankkim77/-SDOpt-Semi-Definite-Optimization-Layer-for-Index-Tracking/README.md

 | 2-Stage     | mse         |
 | DFL         | dfl         |

-Similarly, to run different market or cardinality, set the `--market` and '--cardinality' parameter
+Similarly, to run different experiment number or market or cardinality, set the `--exp_num` and `--market` and `--cardinality` parameter.

-Additionally, 'save_mode' parameter can be used for saving cvxpy problems for computational efficiency
+Additionally, `--save_mode` parameter can be used for saving cvxpy problems for computational efficiency.